List of Atlantic–Pacific crossover hurricanes

 An Atlantic–Pacific crossover hurricane is a tropical cyclone that develops in the Atlantic Ocean and moves into the Pacific Ocean, or vice versa.
-Since reliable records began in 1851, a total of twenty crossover tropical cyclones have been recorded.
-It is more common for the remnants of a North Atlantic hurricane to redevelop into a different storm in the Pacific; in such a scenario, they are not considered the same system.
+Since reliable records began in 1851, a total of twenty-one crossover tropical cyclones have been recorded.
+As tropical cyclones must travel over land to pass between the Atlantic and Pacific basins, usually their low-level circulation center dissipates and degenerate into remnant lows before completing the crossing.
+In such instances, they are not considered the same system.